openscope/openscope/documentation/airport-format.md

 ```
 {
   "radio": {
-    "twr": "tower callsign",                // The callsign of the airport control tower.
+    "twr": "callsign of the facility providing tower services",                // The callsign of the airport control tower.
-    "app": "approach control callsign",     // The callsign of the airport approach.
+    "app": "callsign of the facility providing approach control services",     // The callsign of the airport approach.
-    "dep": "departure control callsign"     // The callsign of the airport departure.
+    "dep": "callsign of the facility providing departure control services"     // The callsign of the airport departure.
   },
   "icao": "KSFO",                           // Uppercase ICAO airport code.
   "iata": "SFO",                            // Uppercase IATA airport code.